Jahn08/WEB-TIMER/README.md

 1. *npm start*
 2. *npm run release* - starts the application after getting through testing

+To turn on debugging while testing there is a script available in package.json: *npm run debug-test*.
+After running the command it's possible to join the process in Google Chrome through the url: *chrome://inspect*.
+A directive *debugger* should be used for break points in tests.

 The first user registered in the application will be granted the role of an administrator.

 ## Developing